TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/C3/C3 Super Mini/README.md

 This workaround may be impractical when your *C3 SuperMini* needs to operate in weak WiFi environments or far away from your access points (i.e. in the garden) in which case you should return defective boards.

 > [!NOTE]
->NThe vast majority of *C3 SuperMini* use a flawless board design.
+> The vast majority of *C3 SuperMini* use a flawless board design.
 Apparently, only selected charges of this board were affected by a "redesign".
 If in doubt, you can measure the distance between the crystal and the ceramic antenna (see image above).
 There should be a gap of at least *1mm*.
 Affected boards show a gap of just *0.3mm*.
+[Here](https://roryhay.es/blog/esp32-c3-super-mini-flaw) is a more in-depth article describing the hardware differences.